The connection between pollution and ADHD

 Some experts believe that PAHs disrupt the endocrine system, causing DNA damage and interfering with placental growth that can lead to decreased exchange of oxygen and nutrients.
 Another possible theory is that the pollutants are causing inflammation, inciting the body’s fight-or-flight response.
 The cascade of stress hormones set off by prenatal exposure to them could cause abnormalities to the cognitive structures being developed at the time.
 Some stress hormones such as cortisol slow down healing and tissue production, which offers another explanation for the developmental delays and possibly cases of ADHD seen in studies.

-Considering that children with ADHD have a higher probability of poor academic performance, risk-taking behaviors and lower earning potential, Sovereign Health treats ADHD holistically to ensure the highest possible chance of success.
+Considering that children with ADHD have a higher probability of poor academic performance, risk-taking behaviors and lower earning potential.
 In addition to individual, group and intensive family therapy models, we employ a breadth of outdoor activities at our boarding school for young men, White River Academy.

 Set in a peaceful, picturesque setting in Delta, Utah, we focus on developing life skills and altering problematic behavior in young adults, helping students with ADHD overcome their academic challenges with life skills classes and educational tools.
 If you have any questions on our approach to ADHD treatment, feel free to contact us today.